Film industry: Largest markets by number of box office admissions

 The following countries are the largest box office markets in terms of the number of tickets sold in 2019.

 Criticism

 Censorship

-Economic censorship happens when a company, industry or country takes steps to ensure profitability, usually by self-censoring content to please the group wielding their economic influence.
-That group can be political in nature such as the boycott of individuals or the banning or taxing by governments of certain products.
-This tool tends to have broader reach beyond the borders of a government than pure political censorship.
-Examples include Hollywood self-censoring any negative depictions of Nazis for most of the 1930's in order to maintain access to German audiences and avoid upsetting anti-semites at home, or major studios self-censoring any negative depictions of China or its ruling party after 1997 in order to maintain access to Chinese audiences.
+Economic censorship happens when a company, industry, or country takes steps to ensure profitability, usually by self-censoring content to please the group wielding their economic influence.
+That group can be political such as the boycott of individuals or the banning or taxing by governments of certain products.
+This tool tends to have a broader reach beyond the borders of a government than pure political censorship.
+Examples include Hollywood self-censoring any negative depictions of Nazis for most of the 1930s to maintain access to German audiences and avoid upsetting anti-semites at home, or major studios self-censoring any negative depictions of China or its ruling party after 1997 to maintain access to Chinese audiences.

-Direct political censorship occurs mostly inside authoritarian regimes and their allies, such as in China or Russia.